Where a word appears in bold text in this policy, the definition can be found here

 (6.3) You can obtain more details of the protection given to your Personal Data when it is transferred outside the EEA by contacting us as described in paragraph 12 below.

 (7.1) Data is a critical business asset and must be protected appropriate to its risk as well as its importance or value.
+Information stored on our Media Databases can only be accessed via a secure and password protected site.
 We operate layers of safeguards and defences designed to ensure that Schroders is able to operate safely.
 We have extensive controls and mechanisms in place designed to detect, respond and recover in case of any adverse events that may arise.

 (8.1) The length of time for which we hold your Personal Data will vary as determined by the following criteria: